qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   Usage
   =====

   All normal use layer switching is by thumb buttons on the base layer, all temporary.
-  All layers can be set to be on persistently through the _FUN layer top row toggles, except _FUN itself (XXX).
-A few rarely used layers can only be reached by _FUN layer toggle.
+All layers can be set to be on persistently through the \_FUN layer top row toggles, except \_FUN itself (XXX).
+Tap \_FUN on base layer to persist.
+A few rarely used layers can only be reached by \_FUN layer toggle.
 From each layer one can go back to the base layer by pressing the upper/left most button.

 ## To a computer already set to Dvorak remapping ...